PawseySC/docker-resbaz19/_episodes/05-build-intro.md

 ```
 {: .source}

-After installing software via `apt-get` we set our working directory to `/opt` inside the image.
+After installing software via `apt-get` we use the `WORKDIR` instruction to set our working directory to `/opt` inside the image.
 This is equivalent to running `mkdir /opt; cd /opt`, but we don't need to use a `RUN` directive.
 It also means all subsusquent
 Docker commands command will execute in `/opt` unless we specify otherwise.

 The `RUN wget -O supernova-2.1.1.tar.gz` section downloads the Supernova code from 10x, untars it, and then removes the archived file.
 10x requires us to register to download the software, and then generates the long authentication you see in the